adipiz99/adipiz99/README.md

 - 🔭 I’m currently enrolled in the National PhD in Cybersecurity at IMT School of Advanced Studies (Lucca, IT), working from University of Catania

-- 🌱 I’m currently learning **Audio Deepfake Detection methodologies**
+- 🌱 I’m currently learning **Audio Deepfake Detection and attributions methodologies**

 - 📫 How to reach me: **a.dipierno99@gmail.com**